blacktm/r2d/README.md

 This option will search for SDL2 libs using `-lSDL2` style arguments.
 The [`extconf.rb`](/ext/r2d/extconf.rb) will check to make sure libs are available during the `gem install` process.

-## Installing on Windows and Linux
+### Installing on Windows and Linux

-This gem cannot (yet) be installed on Windows and Linux with ease, but we're working on it!
-If you have an idea for how to conveniently install SDL2 on Windows, [let me know](https://twitter.com/blacktm)!
+This gem doesn't currently support Windows or Linux, but we're working on it (including the [Raspberry Pi](http://www.raspberrypi.org)).

+If you know of a way to conveniently install SDL2 on Windows, [let me know](https://twitter.com/blacktm)!

-# Running the Examples
+## Running the Examples

-The [`examples/`](/examples) directory contains a variety of sample R2D applications.
+The [`examples/`](/examples) directory contains a variety of R2D sample applications.
 These examples are being used to test the gem while implementing the API and underlying engine.

-# Running the Tests
+## Running the Tests

 Run tests using: